What States Are Southern? Complete Guide to Southern States in the US

 The multitude of lists we’ve dissected perfectly encapsulates the inherent complexity in defining the South!

-Thus, when asked, “What states are considered southern?” the response may be as varied and intricate as the South’s own rich tapestry.
+Thus, when asked, “What states are considered southern?” the response may be as varied and intricate as the South’s own rich heritage.
 This exploration underlines why the concept of ‘Southern’ states can be so elusive and subject to interpretation.

 It’s no surprise, then, that the delineation of Southern states often leaves people in a state of bewilderment!”